UWYO-Fall15-Sr-Design-Drone/CoscSrDesignDrones/README.md

 			Take off and land
 			Lift off and rotate
 			Fly x feet and fly back
-			Fly to GPS cordinates and back
+			Fly to GPS coordinates and back

 		Deliver beer
 			Manually lift and fly beer